abrahamalen/alen-abraham.github.io/content/about.md

 ---
-title: "About Me"
+title: "About"
 url: "/about/"
 layout: "about"
-description: "About Alen Abraham"
+description: "About Alen Abraham and his blog"
 ---

 I'm **Alen Abraham** (he/him), a Software Engineer from Kerala, India 🇮🇳.
 I focus on **DevOps**, **Cloud** and **Cloud native** environments along with a strong interest towards Open-Source.
 I like to learn new stuffs, especially topics related to site reliability, devops, security and almost all kinds of tech stuffs.
 I write tech and career related blogposts here on my website and on various other platforms like [Dev.to](https://dev.to/alenabraham) and [Hashnode](https://alenabraham.hashnode.dev/) etc.